Sh-ui/html-as-coffee/README.md

 - Process all code across many components &/or languages to a single HTML file that is compiled and minified &/or compressed to be used efficiently and in a browser or app.

-- Images and other assets will likely be outsourced, but with code that is unique to **your page**; united
+- Images and other assets will likely be outsourced, but with code that is unique to *your page united*

 </br>